swimos/swimos-docs/src/_java-server/introspection.md

 ## Pulse

-Available on both `swim:meta:mesh` and `swim:meta:node/`, the simplest thing we can do is downlink the `pulse` lane.
+Available on both `swim:meta:host` and `swim:meta:node/`, the simplest thing we can do is downlink the `pulse` lane.
 This will provide various metrics about the introspection target, including agent count, compute time and link counts.

 ```
-swim-cli sync -h warp://localhost:9001 -n swim:meta:mesh -l pulse
+swim-cli sync -h warp://localhost:9001 -n swim:meta:host -l pulse
 ```

 Output: